VOLTTRON/volttron/README.md

 * A VOLTTRONTM office hours telecon takes place every other Friday at 11am Pacific over Skype.
 * A mailing list for announcements and reminders
 * The VOLTTRONTM contact email for being added to office hours, the mailing list, and for inquiries is: volttron@pnnl.gov
-* The preferred method for questions is through stackoverflow since this is easily discoverable by others who may have the same issue. https://stackoverflow.com/questions/tagged/volttron
+* The preferred method for questions is through StackOverflow since this is easily discoverable by others who may have the same issue. https://stackoverflow.com/questions/tagged/volttron
 * GitHub issue tracker for feature requests, bug reports, and following development activities https://github.com/VOLTTRON/volttron/issues

 ## License